HITS-MCM/tauRAMD/README.md

     Released under the GNU Public Licence, v2 or any higher version

 Script for computation of drug-target relative residence times from Random Acceleration Molecular Dynamics (RAMD)simulations.
-It also helps to make statistical analysis of the results.
+It also provides statistical analysis of the results.

     Author: Daria Kokh